k1000dai/llm_auto_commit/README.md

 Do you want to commit? [y/n]: y
 ```
-if enter y , it will be committed.
+if enter y , it will be committed